 And can we also assume that all this amity-valuing faith restoration is pulled off without any trace of cynicism?
 "Oh, yes," said the director.

+Adapted and translated by E.P.
+Dowdall from Miklos Laszlo's Illatszertar, Parfumerie tells of Georg Nowack and Amalia Balash, a pair of workers in an upscale Budapest perfume shop who are constantly bickering despite the fact that they are unknowingly falling in love with each other through an anonymous letter-writing correspondence.
 If the title doesn't sound familiar, the plot should set off an entire caroling of bells.
 Illatszertar is the inspiration not only for the Harnick-Bock musical She Loves Me, but also for the films "The Shop Around the Corner," with James Stewart and Margaret Sullivan as warring gift shop employees; "In the Good Old Summertime" with Judy Garland and Van Johnson as feuding (yet loving) music shop workers; and "You've Got Mail," the last of the Tom Hanks-Meg Ryan romantic comedy collaborations set amidst the backdrop of battling book store owners.

 Parfumerie has had a less prolific history in America.
 Its English-language version did not appear until 2009 when the newly written adaptation by Dowdall (who is Laszlo's nephew) had its American premiere at the Asolo Repertory Theatre in Sarasota, FL.
 Since then, the play has enjoyed some popularity, primarily at high schools and community theatres throughout the country where it is staged not in the good old summertime, but — you guessed it — as the calendar hits late November.